 Peter C. Burns

-Located in Stinson-Remick Hall (opened 2010), the Burns laboratories are fully equipped for the safe handling and study of actinide elements.
+Located in Stinson-Remick Hall (opened 2010), the Actinide laboratories are fully equipped for the safe handling and study of actinide elements.
 Facilities include numerous radiological fume hoods and glove boxes, as well as an array of radiation detectors.

 The synthesis laboratory provides the necessary equipment for a broad range of synthetic approaches involving actinides, over the temperature range -20 to 1700 Celsius.

 Facilities elsewhere on campus that are approved for our research with radioactive materials include three ICP-MS instruments, one being a multi-collector system, two ICP-OES instruments, two TEMs, two SEMs, ESI-MS instruments, and an XPS system.
+Our group uses the ND Energy Materials Characterization Facility extensively.

 Copyright © Peter Burns.
 All Rights Reserved